Disability support

 Further help and support

-Please contact us via chat, phone or in person at the Help Desk if you have any questions about the support we offer.
+Please contact us via chat or in person at the Help Desk if you have any questions about the support we offer.

 We are able to offer tours of the library as well as further guidance regarding the services we offer for users with disabilities.